Boeing XP-9: Design and development

 The XP-9 was designed in 1928 to meet the requirements of a US Army request for a monoplane fighter.
 Its primary contribution to aircraft design was its semi-monocoque construction, which would become a standard for future aircraft.
 Boeing employed the structural features of the XP-9 into their contemporary P-12 biplane fighter when the P-12E variant incorporated a semi-monocoque metal fuselage structure similar to that of the XP-9.
 The undercarriage arrangement of the P-12C had also been first tried out on the XP-9 and then transferred into the production model.

 Operational history

 The prototype XP-9, marked A 028-386, was first flown on 18 November 1930.
 It had impressive stats on the specification sheet, but it quickly became apparent that its large (6 ft chord) wing, which was placed atop the fuselage directly in front of the pilot, obstructed downward visibility so badly that simple landing maneuvers were hazardous.
 Test pilots at the Army Test Centre at Wright Field found that the XP-9's inherent instability was so severe that immediate modifications were requested to increase the size of the vertical tail.
-An enlarged vertical tail surface with smooth metal skinning was introduced, but failed to effect any significant improvement, and this revised XP-9 was grounded for instructional airframe use in August 1931, after only 15 hours of test flying, due to the impossibility of its being landed safely.
+An enlarged vertical tail surface with smooth metal skinning was introduced, but failed to affect any significant improvement, and this revised XP-9 was grounded for instructional airframe use in August 1931, after only 15 hours of test flying, due to the impossibility of its being landed safely.